florimondmanca/limier/docs/concepts.rst

     from typing import Callable

-    from deduce import deduce
+    from limier import deduce

     def do_stuff(func: Callable):
-        deducted = deduce(func)
+        deduced = deduce(func)
-        # Do something with the deducted function…
+        # Do something with the deduced function…